Sakura Mochi: Domyoji Mochi vs. Chomeiji Mochi

-As its name indicates, the Japanese treat features its beautiful pink hue like cherry blossoms and is wrapped with a pickled cherry tree leaf.
-This is why we associate this sweet treat with the Sakura season.
+As its name indicates, the Japanese treat features its beautiful pink hue, wrapped with a pickled cherry tree leaf.
+And that is why we associate this sweet treat with the Sakura season.

-As for the variety, Sakura Mochi actually comes in two types, Domyoji Sakura Mochi and Chomeiji Sakura Mochi, which are often simply called just Domyoji Mochi and Chomeiji Mochi.
+As for the variety, Sakura Mochi comes in two styles; Domyoji Sakura Mochi (simply, Domyoji Mochi) and Chomeiji Sakura Mochi (Chomeiji Mochi).

 Domyoji Mochi (道明寺餅)

-Domyoji Mochi is a type of Sakura Mochi with its roots in the Kansai region around Osaka.
+Domyoji Mochi is a type of Sakura Mochi with roots in the Kansai region around Osaka.

-The name of this Sakura Mochi is derived from the ingredient Domyoji-Ko and the Domyoji Sakura Mochi is characterized by the distinctive combination of the chewy, granular dough and the stickiness of each rice grain.
+The main characteristic of Domyoji Sakura Mochi is the distinctive combination of the granular dough and the stickiness of each rice grain.

 Chomeiji Mochi (長命寺餅)

-Chomeiji Sakura Mochi is commonly eaten in the Kanto region around Tokyo.
-Unlike Domyoji Mochi, the thin outer covering (dough) of this Kanto-style is made by baking a mixture of wheat flour, glutinous rice flour, sugar, and water.
+Unlike Domyoji Mochi, the Kanto version has a thin outer pink covering made by baking a mixture of wheat flour, glutinous rice flour, sugar, and water.

-Many Japanese, including me, eat Sakura Mochi’s cherry tree leaf since it is usually pickled in salt.
-The edible cherry leaf is tender except for the vein and somewhat salty, so I think it is easy to eat.
+Many Japanese, including me, eat Sakura Mochi’s cherry tree leaf, as it’s edible and pickled in salt.
+It is tender except for the vein, and I think it is easy to eat.